rvmn/docker-dev-cloud9/README.md

 After installation
 ------
-Run the server using the newly created drun command, and try dalias to see the docker aliases.
+Run the server using the newly created ```sh drun ``` command, and try dalias to see the docker aliases.
 Start C9 IDE by going to your server-ip:port.
 If you need to run the server using different settings, do:
 ```sh
 druns user pass port (all needed)